irozarkadoula/do-not-fall-asleep/README.md

 # Do-not-fall-asleep

-An openCV project that implements an algorithm that detects driver's state state of drowsiness by analyzing the image captured by video camera and notifies him if he is sleepy.
+A project that implements an algorithm that detects driver's state state of drowsiness by analyzing the image captured by video camera and notifies him if he is sleepy.

 # Stages
 - Live image acquisition